simonsankar/free-market-wins/Axioms as Invulnerable.md

 B: "No we are conscious beings that can form ideas as you and I are doing now else it would be impossible if we weren't"
 - [x] Consciousness

+In the act of voicing his objection, therefore, the objector has conceded the case.
+In any act of challenging or denying the three axioms, man reaffirms them, no matter what the particular content of his challenge.
+The axioms are invulnerable.